20220614_101630

 The TICDC community is a reflection of the multi-cultural character of San Francisco.
 We encourage participation and champion individuality, celebrate differences, and work to foster an atmosphere of respect and caring.

-The staff of this licensed childcare facility provides family support and full-time childcare for infants, toddlers, and preschoolers, not only living in the Treasure Island community but for anyone in the Bay Area.
+The staff of this licensed Childcare and Preschool facility provides family support and full-time childcare and education for infants, toddlers, and preschoolers, not only living in the Treasure Island community but for anyone in the Bay Area.

 Nondiscrimination Policy